Generate Contour Data from Raster

 Introduction

 In this tutorial, you will learn how to create contour lines using the ContourGenerator and a Digital Elevation Model (DEM).
-The ContourGenerator in FME constructs a Delaunay triangulation based on the input value of the raster cells, which are then used to generate contour lines.
+The ContourGenerator in FME constructs a Delaunay triangulation from the raster cells' input values, which are then used to generate contour lines.

 Step-by-step Instructions